Dev-Rishabh17/Rishabh-readme/README.md

 <!--
 👋 Hey there, I'm Rishabh Sharma
 Welcome to my GitHub profile.
-Built with obsession, discipline, and a long-term vision for tech mastery.
+Built with obsession, discipline, and a long-term vision for tech.
 -->

 <!-- ================= HEADER ================= -->